 The most recent insurance data available from the District's Insurance Services Organization (ISO) representative is updated to May 31, 2018.
-This was in conformance with the FIA requirement that data be less than one year old at the time of the Committee meetings.
+This is in conformance with the FIA requirement that data be less than one year old at the time of the Committee meetings.
 The FIA will be updated with the latest insurance data as it becomes available.
-This data includes two spreadsheets - Active Policies and Historical Claims - which form the basis of the following analysis.
+This data includes two spreadsheets - Active Policies and Historical Claims - that form the basis of the following analysis.

-According to this information, there are 2,133 policies currently in force, including \$418,863,800 in building coverage and \$92,697,400 in contents coverage.
-This is nearly a five percent drop and may be tied to annexation or the increasing percentage of compliant properties.
+According to the 2018 ISO data, there are 2,133 policies currently in force, including \$418,863,800 in building coverage and \$92,697,400 in contents coverage.
 The distribution of paid claims over time is shown In Figure 1.
-It is interesting to note that although flood events are becoming more frequent, those individual events result in fewer claims and those claims are less expensive.
+It is interesting to note that although years with flood claims are becoming more frequent, there are fewer claims and the cost of claims are smaller.
 It is suspected that capital improvements, expanded maintenance and permitting activities through the District are reducing the total number of paid claims associated with each flood event even while flood frequency may be increasing.
 This cause and effect is not well understood by the public and the role of CIP and maintenance is a worthwhile outreach effort to increase community support of flood control efforts.
-Current outreach efforts regarding this correlation are limited to our annual report, project groundbreaking ceremonies, news releases, website features and our advisory committee.
-More could be done to reach the general public.
-While none of these are listed in our current PPI spreadsheet, they will be documented on future versions.
+Current outreach efforts regarding this correlation are limited to annual reports, project groundbreaking ceremonies, news releases, website features and our advisory committee.
+The PPI Document allows for tracking of these activities, and they are reported throughout this document.